RyanDoesMath/FizzBuzz_Art/README.md

 # FizzBuzz_Art
 A repository for "artistic" and interesting solutions to fizzbuzz.

+## Why does this exist?
+This repo is an exercise in writing and reading code that isn't developed for readability, speed, or utility.
+They are just solutions to fizzbuzz in many weird ways for their own sake.
+Its programming for fun just to see what kind of weird things you can make perform the same output.

 ## Rules
 A short list of self-explanitory rules for pull requests.